Integrating large language models and active inference to understand eye movements in reading and dyslexia: Results

 The model's performance is assessed using four metrics: word recognition accuracy, the probability assigned to the correct word, the number of saccades (forward, backward, or total), and their amplitude (i.e., the number of locations between letters).
 It is important to note that for this specific simulation, only levels 1 and 2 of the model are utilized, while Level 3 is not included.

+To better evaluate the model, we compare two versions: (i) a \emph{Control model (CM)} with no noise in its transition functions, allowing it to adequately consider the prior context during reading, and (ii) a \emph{Dyslexic model (DM)}, aiming to capture qualitatively key aspects of this disorder.
 Previous research has demonstrated that individuals with dyslexia exhibit a reading style characterized by more fragmented and laborious patterns of eye movement, with a higher number of shorter saccades when reading words, and these difficulties are more pronounced with longer words \citep{zoccolotti2005word,mackeben2004eye,franzen2021individuals}.
-To assess whether our model accurately replicates these findings, we compare two versions: (i) a \emph{Control model (CM)} with no noise in its transition functions, allowing it to adequately consider the prior context during reading, and (ii) a \emph{Dyslexic model (DM)}, where we introduce noise in the transition functions of both the first (syllable) level and the second (word) levels, in line with the hypothesis that dyslexics struggle to integrate prior linguistic context \citep{jaffe2015computational}.
+To provide a proof of concept that our DM model can replicate this pattern of results, here we follow the proposal that dyslexics struggle to integrate prior linguistic context \citep{jaffe2015computational} -- and introduce noise in the transition functions of both the first (syllable) level and the second (word) levels.
+For this, we set $\delta^{(1)}=\delta^{(2)}=0.15$ in the DM model, see Methods section.

 The \emph{CM} demonstrates perfect accuracy (100\%), whereas the \emph{DM} exhibits slightly lower accuracy for both 4-letter (99\%) and 8-letter words (97\%).
 Additionally, the \emph{CM} assigns a 100\% probability to the correct words, whereas the \emph{DM} assigns a significantly lower probability to the correct word, especially for longer words.
 Please refer to Figure~\ref{fig:Zoccolotti_letter_word}(a) and Table~\ref{tab:Letter_AccProb} for detailed results.